Best Rowing Machines (2026)

 If budget < $500

-→ Go with the Sunny Health & Fitness SF-RW5801 (~$300).
-It provides a solid magnetic resistance rowing experience with near-silent operation and foldable storage.
+→ Sunny Health & Fitness SF-RW5801 (~$300).
+Solid magnetic resistance rowing with near-silent operation and foldable storage.
 For pure exercise without smart features, it is the clear value pick in this price range. [src1, src4]

 If budget is $500-$1,000 and user wants the best value

-→ The Concept2 RowErg (~$990) is the single best rowing machine you can buy at any price.
+→ Concept2 RowErg (~$990).
+The single best rowing machine at any price.
 No subscription required, no screen to break, unlimited air resistance, 500 lb capacity, and resale value that holds at 70-80% for years.
 It is the default recommendation for anyone who can afford it. [src1, src2, src3]

 If primary use is CrossFit or HIIT intervals